 You work hard.
 Your downtime is important and we want to help you make the most of it to do the things you love.
 Club MD provides exclusive deals from trusted brands so you can spend your time on what’s important.

 Before you start increasing your in-person visits, here are some thing you can do to make the transition go smoothly.

-- Can your staff work effectively from a remote or home location?
+Can your staff work effectively from a remote or home location?
 Does your office support the technology (computer and phone system) to permit this?
 Can you leverage this opportunity to keep your staff safe?
 The Doctors Technology Office has staff and resources to assist you with working remotely.
 Contact them at email@example.com.